 ➖ Disadvantages of German direct marketing

-• Higher risk for operators through direct market participation.
+- Higher risk for operators due to direct market participation.

-🚀🔮 Better integrate renewable energies into the energy market
+🚀🔮 Better integration of renewable energies into the energy market

-The Japanese feed-in premium system and German direct marketing both aim to better integrate renewable energy into the energy market, but do so in different ways.
-While the Japanese model allows for a smoother transition from subsidized fixed prices to market-based mechanisms, the German model promotes greater ownership and market integration.
-Both systems have their advantages and disadvantages and reflect the different priorities and challenges of the respective energy markets.
+The Japanese feed-in tariff system and the German direct marketing system both aim to better integrate renewable energies into the energy market, but they do so in different ways.
+While the Japanese model allows for a smoother transition from subsidized fixed prices to market-oriented mechanisms, the German model promotes greater individual responsibility and market integration.
+Both systems have their advantages and disadvantages and reflect the different priorities and challenges of their respective energy markets.

 In the future, both countries could learn from each other to further optimize their systems.
-For example, Japan could increase the level of market orientation, while Germany could introduce additional security mechanisms to reduce the risk for smaller operators.
-Energy storage technologies, digital control systems and intelligent grids will play a key role in both countries to further increase the flexibility and efficiency of renewable energy.
+Japan, for example, could increase its market orientation, while Germany could introduce additional safety mechanisms to reduce the risk for smaller operators.
+Energy storage technologies, digital control systems, and smart grids will play a key role in both countries to further increase the flexibility and efficiency of renewable energies.

 📣 Similar topics

-• 📊 Comparison of feed-in premium systems: Germany vs. Japan
+- 📊 Comparison of feed-in tariff systems: Germany vs. Japan

-• 🔌 Market orientation of renewable energies: objectives in focus
+- 🔌 Market orientation of renewable energies: Focus on objectives

-• 💡 Advantages and risks: feed-in premium in Japan and direct marketing in Germany
+- 💡 Advantages and risks: Feed-in tariff in Japan and direct marketing in Germany

-• 🌍 State regulation and market integration in an international comparison
+- 🌍 Government regulation and market integration in international comparison

-• 💰 Premiums, market prices and risk – concepts in comparison
+- 💰 Premiums, market prices and risk – a comparison of concepts

 We are there for you - advice - planning - implementation - project management